 What Are Leaf Miners?

+Leaf miners are a generalized category of insects in the larval stage.
 Insects that are typically classified as leaf miners are moths, sawflies, flies, and even beetles.
+Leaf miners range between 3-5mm in length and look like tiny maggots or worms.

 However, the most common type of leaf miner that you may come across is those from the Lepidoptera family, which includes moths.
 Since you know that it’s moths or flies causing these leaf issues, why are they called leaf miners?